 - Perform a soil test if your soil isn’t frozen.

-- Wash exterior windows on your house while the bushes are pruned back.
+- When the temperature is above freezing, wash exterior windows on your house while the bushes are pruned back.